Catherine Dolgorukova: Later life

-After the Emperor's death, Catherine received a pension of approximately 3.4 million rubles and agreed to give up the right to live in the Winter Palace or any of the Imperial residences in Russia in return for a separate residence for herself and the three children.
+After the Emperor's death, Catherine received a pension of approximately 3.4 million rubles on condition to give up the right to live in the Winter Palace or any of the Imperial residences in Russia in return for a separate residence in St. Petersburg, The Little Marble Palace, for herself and the three children.

-She settled in Paris and on the Riviera, where she became known as a fashionable hostess and was used to having twenty servants and a private railway car, though the Romanov family continued to look upon her and her children with disdain.
+She settled in 1913 Paris, in Biarritz and in Nice on the French Riviera, where she became known as a fashionable hostess and was used to having twenty servants and a private railway car, though the Romanov family continued to look upon her and her children with disdain.
 Alexander III had his secret police spy on her and received reports on her activities in France.
 Grand Duke George Alexandrovich of Russia used illness as an excuse to avoid socializing with her in 1895.
-Nicholas II recalled that Catherine was offended when he refused to be the sponsor when her daughter Olga married the Count of Merenberg in the spring of 1895.
-His mother, the dowager empress, had been appalled by the idea, so Nicholas declined.
-Catherine's son George was an abysmal failure in the Russian Navy, as Grand Duke Alexei Alexandrovich of Russia informed her by letter, but he was granted a place in the Cavalry School.
-Catherine survived her husband by forty-one years and died just as her money was running out.
+Nicholas II recalled that Catherine was offended when he refused to be the sponsor when her daughter Olga married Count George-Nicholas of Merenberg in the spring of 1895.
+His mother, the dowager empress Maria Feodorovna, had been appalled by the idea, so Nicholas declined.
+Catherine's son George was an abysmal failure in the Imperial Russian Navy, as Grand Duke Alexei Alexandrovich of Russia informed her by letter, but he was granted a place in the Cavalry School.

+Catherine survived her husband by forty-one years and died in her villa in Nice, just as her money was running out.
+By then she had been forced to sell her houses in Paris and Biarritz under their true market value.

 Children

-Catherine and Alexander had four children styled Prince/Princess (knyaz/knyazhna):
+Catherine and Alexander had four children styled as prince or princess (knyaz or knyazhna):